 The Minister has indicated that consultation with the field will go on.
 And before the Summer of 2018, the government will submit a framework proposal to the Dutch Parliament, in which it will be made clear, among other things, how the concept of ‘authority’ is to be interpreted, which is a major obstacle in the current version of the law.

-“The government wants the new legislation and regulation to match when goes on in practice.
+“The government wants the new legislation and regulation to match when it enters in practice.
 That is why parties from the field, like freelance organizations, and employee and employer organizations are included in the implementation.”

 Because monitoring of the new law starts 18 months later than initially expected, there is a lot that remains unclear and uncertain for many independent professionals.
 WIBA IT keeps a close watch on any changes in this area and we hope there will be more clarity soon.
-Do you want to stay informed?
-Follow us on LinkedIn and Facebook.
+Do you want to stay informed on further developments?
+Follow us on LinkedIn, Twitter and Facebook.